Liam Wright: Career

 Wright made his Super Rugby debut for the Reds off the bench in the team's first match of the 2018 season, playing against the Rebels in Melbourne.

-He was selected in the Australian national squad for the Bledisloe Cup in 2019, and made his test debut against New Zealand at Eden Park in August that year.
+He was selected in the Australia squad for the Bledisloe Cup in 2019, and made his test debut against New Zealand at Eden Park in August that year.

+After suffering a run of injuries, Wright returned to the Wallabies fold under newly-appointed coach Joe Schmidt in July 2024.
+He was made captain for their first test against Wales on their three-test tour of Australia.

+In October 2025, after eight years at the Queensland Reds, Wright departed the club after a breakdown on contractual agreement terms.
+Wright had played just 58 minutes of rugby in 2025 after sustaining a shoulder injury against Wales on their 2024 tour of Australia.